Does my school have to have a pay appeals procedure?

 You can appeal against any decision that affects your pay.
 The usual grounds for appeal are that the person or committee by whom the decision was made:

-- failed to take proper account of relevant evidence; d) took account of irrelevant or inaccurate evidence;
+- failed to take proper account of relevant evidence

 - otherwise unlawfully discriminated against the teacher.

-Not all of the above grounds for appeal have to be met in order to make an appeal.
+Not all the above grounds have to be met in order to make an appeal.

 Are there any prescribed procedures for making an appeal?

-Appeals must comply with statutory requirements and ACAS guidance.
+Appeals must comply with statutory requirements and guidance from the Advisory, Conciliation and Arbitration Service (ACAS).
 This would be the usual process:

 - If you are not satisfied, you should seek to resolve this by discussing the matter informally with the decision-maker.
 Where this is not possible, or where you continue to be dissatisfied, you may follow a formal appeal process.